johnrwhitaker/rhcsa8lab/labtasks.md

 <details>
   <summary>5.
 Set the password for "testuser" to "password"</summary>
   <code>
-    passwd testuser
+    passwd testuser<br/>
-    New password: password
+    New password: password<br/>
-    BAD PASSWORD: The password fails the dictionary check - it is based on a dictionary word Retype new password: password
+    BAD PASSWORD: The password fails the dictionary check - it is based on a dictionary word<br/>
+    Retype new password: password<br/>
     passwd: all authentication tokens updated successfully.
   </code>
 </details>